semgrep/bento/README.md

 Usage: bento [OPTIONS] COMMAND [ARGS]...

 Options:
+  -h, --help             Show this message and exit.
-  --version  Show current Bento version.
+  --version              Show current version bento.
+  --base-path DIRECTORY  Path to the directory containing the code, as well as
+                         the .bento.yml file.
   --agree                Automatically agree to terms of service.
-  --help     Show this message and exit.
+  --email TEXT           Email address to use while running this command
+                         without global configs e.g. in CI

 Commands:
-  archive       Adds all current findings to the whitelist. check         Checks for new findings. disable       Disables a check. enable        Enables a check. init          Autodetects and installs tools. install-hook  Installs Bento as a git pre-commit hook.
+  archive       Adds all current findings to the whitelist. check         Checks for new findings. disable       Turn OFF a tool or check. enable        Turn ON a tool or check. init          Autodetects and installs tools. install-hook  Installs Bento as a git pre-commit hook.

+  To get help for a specific command, run `bento COMMAND --help`
 ```

 ### Exit Codes